 vTune: Verifiable Fine-Tuning for LLMs Through Backdooring

-Eva Zhang, Arka Pal, Akilesh Potti, Micah Goldblum 6 days ago ↓ PDF
+Eva Zhang , Arka Pal , Akilesh Potti , Micah Goldblum 1 month ago ↓ PDF

 Abstract